Chiesa di Santa Maria in Aracoeli

 Chiesa di Santa Maria in Aracoeli information

-Atop the 14th-century Aracoeli staircase on the highest point of the Campidoglio, this 6th-century Romanesque church boasts an impressive Cosmatesque floor and an important 15th-century fresco by Pinturicchio.
-But its main claim to fame is a much-loved wooden baby Jesus believed to have healing powers.
+Atop the steep 14th-century Aracoeli staircase, this 6th-century Romanesque church marks the highest point of the Campidoglio.
+Its rich interior boasts several treasures including a wooden gilt ceiling, an impressive Cosmatesque floor and a series of 15th-century Pinturicchio frescoes illustrating the life of St Bernadine of Siena.
+Its main claim to fame, though, is a wooden baby Jesus that's thought to have healing powers.

 In fact, the Jesus doll is a copy.
-The original, which was supposedly made of wood from the garden of Gethsemane, was pinched in 1994 and never recovered.
+The original, which was supposedly made of wood from the garden of Gethsemane, was pinched in 1994 and has never been recovered.

 The church sits on the site of the Roman temple to Juno Moneta and has long had an association with the nativity.
 According to legend, it was here that the Tiburtine Sybil told Augustus of the coming birth of Christ.